vilmt/Clipmap3D/README.md

 ## Roadmap
 * Floating-point origin shifting
+* Layer-based procedural generation for roads, rivers, and structures (LayerProcGen)
 * Foliage instancing (scatter system)
-* Heightmap image imports and streaming

 ## Limitations
 * This project is work-in-progress and is subject to major changes